yash-sharma1/docs-site/docs/list.md

-# List a Trading Pair
+# Listing a Trading Pair

 ## How is a trading pair created on Binance DEX?